Ivo-Balbaert/The_Way_to_Jai/book/51_The Game of Life.md

 This version of John Conway's Game of Life is written by Daniel Tan: [Game of Life](https://github.com/danieltan1517/game_of_life).
 He also recorded a [video](https://www.youtube.com/watch?v=wJJ6XU2Fv1w) of his version.

 This program is a so called cellular automation.
 The GitHub repo contains a good discussion of the rules of the program, so we won't repeat this here.
 The display of the evolving generations and the menu for changing game options needs some graphics programming.
 This is achieved here by using pure Jai modules:
-*Window_Creation* (Platform-independent window creation routines), *Input* (keyboard and mouse input),  *Simp* (drawing graphics) and *GetRect* (to display widgets).
+*Window_Creation* (Platform-independent window creation routines),
+*Input* (keyboard and mouse input),
+*Simp* (drawing graphics), and
+*GetRect* (to display widgets).

 ## 51.1  A console print version
 Let's first make a version which uses only print to display the living cells.
 This way we only need to concern ourselves with the life - algorithm.